datacarpentry/OpenRefine-ecology-lesson/episodes/03-numbers.md

 When a table is imported into OpenRefine, all columns are treated as having text values.
 We saw earlier how we can sort interpreting column values as numbers, but this did not change the cells in a column from text to numbers.

-Be sure to remove any `Text filter` facets you have enabled from the left panel so that we can examine the whole rodent dataset.
+Be sure to remove any `Text filter` facets you have enabled from the left panel so that we can examine our whole dataset.
 You can remove an existing facet by clicking the `x` in the upper left of that facet window.

 To transform cells in the `recordID` column to numbers, click the down arrow for that column, then `Edit cells` > `Common transforms…` > `To number`.
 You will notice the `recordID` values change from left-justified to right-justified, and black to green color.

-> ## Challenge
+> ## Exercise
 >
 > Transform three more columns, including `period`, from text to numbers.
+Can all columns be transformed to numbers?
+> > ## Solution
+> > Only observations that include only numerals (0-9) can be transformed to numbers.
+If you apply a number transformation to
+> > a column that doesn't meet this criteria, and then click the `Undo / Redo` tab, you will see a step that starts with
+> > `Text transform on 0 cells`.
+This means that the data in that column was not transformed.
+> {: .solution}
 {: .challenge}

 ### Numeric facet
-Sometimes there are non-number values or blanks in a column and we want to find them.
+Sometimes there are non-number values or blanks in a column which may represent errors in data entry and we want to find them.
 We can do that with a `Numeric facet`.

-> ## Challenge
+> ## Exercise
 >
 > 1. For a column you transformed to numbers, edit one or two cells, replacing the numbers with text (such as `abc`) or blank (no number or text).
 > 2. Use the pulldown menu to apply a numeric facet to the column you edited.
 The facet will appear in the left panel.